aayush993/AWS-SAA-Notes/Alias Records.md

 - Diff in CNAME and Alias records
 	- Can redirect queries to
 		- Alias - CloudFront, S3, Another record in same Route 53 hosted zone
-			- redirect to a query to a record in the example.com hosted zone.
+			- redirect to a query to a record in the example.com hosted zone in Route 53
 		- CNAME
 			- redirect DNS Queries to any DNS record.
+(Even outside Route 53)
 			- No need to use Route 53 as DNS service for domain you are routing to.
 	- Zone Apex
 		- can create alias record for same name as hosted zone.
-		- Exception - redirecting to a record in same hosted zone that has type of CNAME record (CNAME record for zone apex is not supported)
+		- Exception - Alias record redirecting to a record in same hosted zone that has type of CNAME record (CNAME record for zone apex is not supported)
+		- Alias record must have same type as the record you are targettin.
 	- Cost
 		- Alias Free
 		- CNAME charged